 Successive Administrations have pursued a policy of "engagement" with Beijing.
 Some policymakers and advocates stress a cooperative approach.
 In 1998, President Clinton issued certifications to implement the 1985 Nuclear Cooperation Agreement.
 The Clinton Administration also encouraged the PRC to join the MTCR and proposed to allow more PRC satellite launches.
 In November 2000, the State Department agreed to waive sanctions and consider new satellite exports in return for a missile non-proliferation pledge from China.
 Some officials and experts cite PRC nonproliferation statements as signs that the United States has made progress in nonproliferation goals.
 Some also say that U.S. sanctions are counterproductive and are too broad.
 Rather, they note that China needs to recognize nonproliferation for its own national interests and develop stronger export controls, perhaps with U.S. assistance.
 Also, some stress that China would be more cooperative if brought in to draw up "the rules."
-Some stress that companies may be operating without the PRC government's knowledge or approval.
-Indeed, the DCI's January 2003 report to Congress added that PRC entities could have continued contacts with Pakistani nuclear weapons facilities "without Beijing's knowledge or permission."
+Some stress that "entities" operate without the PRC government's knowledge.
+(The DCI's January 2003 report to Congress noted that PRC entities could have continued contacts with Pakistani nuclear weapons facilities "without Beijing's knowledge or permission," but this comment was dropped from the April 2003 report.)